dug22/JDataFrame/UserGuide.md

 ## Setup
 First, JDataFrame requires Java 21 or newer.

-Second, you need to add the following dependency to you pom.xml file.
+Second, you need to add the following dependency to your pom.xml file.

 ~~~xml
 <dependency>